TREYCSE/gameOfwar/README.md

 Because these methods will be the same across all instances of a type of object, we define a single class with all of this behavior described in one place.
 We then use that class to instantiate as many instances (objects) of the class as we need.

-### ConstructorS
+### Constructors

 Constructors are special methods that will be invoked whenever we create a new instance of our class.
 If our class is what defines our template, the constructor method is what fills it in for a particular instance.
+For example:

        constructor(cards = newDeck()) {
         this.cards = cards;